All Episodes

 First of all, on the wall, there are some pictures of Rush.

-There's a picture of Gorbachev kneeling in front of Rush and kissing Russia's ring, declaring uh defeat in the war against communism.
+There's a picture of Gorbachev kneeling in front of Rush and kissing Russia's ring, declaring defeat in the war against communism.

-I mean, that's a pretty extraordinary, a world famous picture.
+I mean, that's a pretty extraordinary, a world-famous picture.

 I mean, these are some pretty amazing photographs.

-Some there are some trophies.
+There are some trophies.

 Anyway, this is an amazing place with lots of extraordinary things.

-Uh, I can tell you that's not true.
+I can tell you that's not true.

-There is, however, a Captain America outfit in the corner with a special device of where Rush just jumps in and the suit magically forms around him, and then he goes out and commits all of these wonderful acts of heroism on behalf of our country.
+There is, however, a Captain America outfit in the corner with a special device where Rush just jumps in and the suit magically forms around him, and then he goes out and commits all of these wonderful acts of heroism on behalf of our country.

 Anyway, it's amazing right here in the lair.